Bobbo117/MQ135-Air-Quality-Sensor/README.md

 My Shark Clean Sense IQ Model HP102 Air Purifier in the basement indicates 97 - 100 % clean air

+An interesting scenario follows.
+The sensor is in the basement.
+The first floor is vacant, we sleep on the second floor with the window open.
+A little after 4:14 a.m., I get up to pee.
+We see a bump in CO2 in the basement!
+I try to get back to sleep, but give up around 4:48, when I go to the first floor to make coffee and into the basement and turn on the humidex, then head back upstairs.
+We see a reduction in ppm due to the humidex:

 ![Coffee Humidex](https://github.com/Bobbo117/MQ135-Air-Quality-Sensor/blob/main/Images/HA%20AQI%20Coffee%20Humidex.jpg)

+Then arond 5:34, I head down for a second cup.
+While I'm there, I empty the dishwasher, creating quite the uptick:

 ![Humidex Coffee](https://github.com/Bobbo117/MQ135-Air-Quality-Sensor/blob/main/Images/HA%20AQI%20Humidex%20Coffee.jpg)

+The above two screenshots are from Home Assistant.
+The same can be created on a free Thingspeak account.

 Are these measurement accurate?
 I don't know.
 Are they useful?
 I think so, because they reflect trends if not precise concentrations.

-BREAKING NEWS UPDATE: Today the MQ135 was hovering around 12,000 and the Shark was indicating 78% (4, 18, & 21 ppm of pm1.0, pm2.5, & pm10 particles).
+BREAKING NEWS UPDATE: Today the MQ135 was hovering around 16,000 and the Shark was indicating 78% (4, 18, & 21 ppm of pm1.0, pm2.5, & pm10 particles).
 I checked the EPA's AirNow App and found outside AQI is 60 (moderate) due to wildfires.
 Cool!

 ![a](https://github.com/Bobbo117/MQ135-Air-Quality-Sensor/blob/main/Images/HA%20AQI%2017K.jpg)